Incisional Hernia Treatment in Brownsville, TX

 In cases where the hernia is small and isn’t growing in size, surgery is not a necessity.
 For a large hernia, especially if it is causing pain or becoming larger, a doctor will recommend surgery.

 Open Hernia Repair – The surgeon will make an incision outside of the affected area.
 The protruding tissue will be placed back behind the abdominal wall.
 The weakened abdominal wall tissue will often be reinforced.
 Once the incision is closed, the procedure is complete.

 Laparoscopic Hernia Repair – This procedure is minimally invasive.
 During a laparoscopy, the surgeon will create several tiny incisions and operate using a small tube attached to a camera.
 Small tools will be used to repair the hernia.
 This option may reduce recovery time, but may not be available to those with large hernias or previous pelvic surgeries.

 Schedule an Appointment For Incisional Hernia Treatment

 If your incisional hernia symptoms have caused chronic discomfort and pain, hernia repair procedures may be right for you.
 Dr. Carlos A. Barba is highly-trained at performing both open & laparoscopic hernia repair.
 He will take the time to diagnose your symptoms and discover the best treatment option for you.
-Please call our office at (956) 621-4981 to schedule an appointment to discuss your incisional hernia treatment options with Dr. Barba.
+Please call our general surgery center in Harlingen & Brownsville, TX, at (956) 621-4981 to schedule a consultation with Dr. Barba today.